what happens when aging holocaust survivors and young whipper-snapper marijuana activists get together? they form a new political party, what else?

 i often hope that jewish tradition will provide us with useful means with which to understand and interpret our world. today, into my inbox, came this week's d'var tzedek from ajws:

 Over the course of the book of Genesis, we witness Jacob’s two different responses to the unjust massacre committed by Simon and Levi against the people of Shechem.
 After their sister Dinah is raped by the prince of Shechem, the brothers murder and pillage the entire town.
-While the rape of Dinah is indeed horrific, it does not justify the act of collective punishment her brothers pursue.
+While the rape of Dinah is indeed horrific, it does not justify the act of collective punishment her brothers pursue.how should we choose how we should act? when should we act, and when should we refrain from action?

 weapons of outrage their trade. […]